chriswzou/chriswzou/README.md

 Great to meet you!

 I'm Chris, a senior at UC Berkeley wrapping up degrees in Computer Science and Biochemistry.
 Broadly, I want to help others live longer, happier lives.
-At the moment, I'm interested in startups and tech as applied to healthcare and biology.
+More specifically, I'm interested in startups and tech as applied to healthcare and biology.

 ### ⚡  Currently working on ...
-- **Software engineering** at LinkedIn.
 - **Building [Health Engine](https://readysethealth.io), UC Berkeley's healthcare startup accelerator,** with friends at [Phoenix Consulting Group](https://phoenix.berkeley.edu).
+- I will also be a KP Fellow and intern at Nuna this coming summer.

 ### 🌱  What else I'm doing ...
-- Reading _The Art of Doing Science and Engineering_ and _The Midnight Library_
+- Taking a break from reading, which is weird.
 - Learning guitar (very slowly).

 ### 💬  Let's connect!